idibidiart/react-native-responsive-grid/DesignPrinciples.md

 ### _Consistency, Repeatability, Nestability_

-To keep the grid's structure and design simple (as well as logical and consistent) Rows may not contain other Rows as children.
-They must be wrapped in a Column inside the row) and Columns may not contain other columns as children.
-They must be wrapped in a Row inside the column.
-The "grid" construct has been redued to its essence here, which is a composition of Rows and Columns.
+To keep the grid's structure logical and consistent, Rows may not contain other Rows as children.
+They must be wrapped in a Column.
+Likewise, Columns may not contain other columns as children.
+They must be wrapped in a Row.
+The "grid" construct is therefore extended beyond its archetypal form as a regular 2D mesh and generalized as a hierarchical composition  of Rows containing one or more Columns and Columns containing one or more rows.
+Both Rows and Columns can be styled using predictable percentage-based dimensions, padding and margins.
+Rows can be aligned vertically inside Columns and Columns can be aligned horizontally inside rows.
+This gives us the ability to build the entire UI component tree using a consistent, repeatable and nestable pattern

-### _Predictable Dynamic Layout_
+### _Predictable, Dynamic Layout Behavior_

 Being able to readt to layout changes, including changes due to device rotation (for apps that allow it), is a key aspect of responsive design.
 This grid is designed to enable dynamic response to layout changes (see the demos at the start of this Readme)